PetoAdam/HomeApp/README.md

 ```

 - Note: when using spotifyd for the Spotify integration, it should be added as a systemd service.
 More information can be found [here](Documents/SpotifyIntegration.md).
+- Note: make sure to add all the neccessary environment variables to ```/etc/environment``` if you want all the microservices to work properly.

 For the backend:
 - make sure .NET 6 is installed, the project should run both on Linux and Windows